• Skip to primary navigation

 Lay the beef bone side down and fat side up while cooking in the oven.
 The bone is on the far left in this close up of a short rib.
 The left side with the bone will face down.

-Don't want to cook short ribs it in the oven?
+Don't want to cook short ribs in the oven?
 No problem - throw them in your crockpot / slow cooker for 8 hours on low or in an Instant pot with a standard setting for tough cuts of meat.

-This beef short ribs recipe is a starting off point.
+This beef short ribs recipe is a starting off point

 Feel free to dress up easy baked beef short ribs with some of your favorite spices before cooking in the oven.
 Some ideas are: